-Retract in Z, return to block 1, end program
+Retract in Z, return to block 1, end program.

-Departing on a circular path with tangential connection: DEP CT
+Departure on a circular path with tangential connection: DEP CT

-The tool moves on a circular arc from the last contour point P_E to the end point P_N .
-The circular arc connects tangentially to the last contour element.
+The tool moves on a circular arc from the last contour point $P_E$ to the end point $P_N$ .
+The path is tangentially connected to the last contour element.

-- Program the last contour element with the end point P_E and radius compensation - ▶ Initiate the dialog with the APPR/DEP key and DEP CT soft key:
+- Program the last contour element with the end point PE and radius compensation - ▶ Initiate the dialog with the APPR/DEP key and DEP CT soft key: